briannorman/eli/README.md

 - **Import organization**: Import HTML, SCSS, and JS files to keep your code organized
 - **SCSS compilation**: SCSS files are automatically compiled to CSS and injected
 - **Cache busting**: The server automatically adds cache-busting parameters to ensure you always get the latest version
+- **Minified builds**: Use the minification endpoints to generate production-ready code for other tools
 - **Team collaboration**: Share the project folder via git.
 Each team member runs their own local server
 - **Debugging**: Use Chrome DevTools console to see logs and debug your experiments